-- Figure 1 shows the multicycle controller block diagram - Figure 2 shows the multicycle control Main FSM state diagram - Table 1 and HDL Example 1 define the ALU Decoder logic - Table 2 and HDL Example 2 define the Instruction Decoder logic
+- Figure 1 shows the multicycle controller block diagram - Figure 2 shows the multicycle control Main FSM state diagram - Table 1 defines the ALU Decoder logic - Table 2 defines the Instruction Decoder logic

 Write a hierarchical Verilog description of the multicycle controller.
 When outputs are don't care, set them to 0 so they have a deterministic value to simplify testing.